VandersonAssis/market-place-products/README.md

 - Cloud Config Server (Centralized configuration files of the microservices)
 - Cloud Sleuth (Adds trace ids on the rest calls.
 Helps a lot in finding bugs in microservices architecture)
 - Cloud Zipkin (Uses the Sleuth ids to present us the overall health of our rest calls)
+- Actuator (Used to display overall health and monitoring metadata of the system)
 - Sonar (Helps on identifying code smells, test coverage and some more...)
 - Jacoco (Allows to integrate our tests results in the sonar web app)
 - Rest Assured (Api integration tests)